-Professional counseling services are provided through the Student Development Center.
+Mental Health counseling and outreach services are provided through the Office of Counseling Services.
 Counseling services are designed to facilitate personal growth and adjustment as well as to prevent issues in the student's life from becoming barriers to their academic progress.
 These services are provided by mental health clinicians experienced in treating emotional problems and stresses experienced by university students.
 Students may receive assistance through a variety of means, including:

 - Individual appointments;

 - Support groups;

-- Educational workshops;
+- Personal development workshops;

 - Online mental health screenings;

-- · Mental health outreach; and
+- Mental health outreach; and

 - Self-help information

 All services are voluntary, free, and confidential.
-For information or to schedule an appointment, contact the Student Development Center, located in room 227 of the Administration Building, or call 318/797.5365.
+For information or to schedule an appointment, contact the Office of Counseling Services, located in room 229 of the Administration Building, or call 318/797.5365.